ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>What are the recipient types available for digital disbursement payments?</b></summary>

-There are 2 recipient types – Consumer and Company.
+DDP supports 2 recipient types – Consumer and Company.

+Consumer is an individual or a person.
+Company is usually a business or business user.

 </details>